You don't want to let heartbreak ruin your life. I want to give you five ways to avoid heartbreak in your life...

 And, no, this one is no different.

-REFRAME 2) It’s not really HIM you loved so much
+AVOID HEARTBREAK - TIP 2) It's not really HIM you loved so much

 It's tempting to believe it was the PERSON that we loved so much, but we neglect to see that it's more about HOW THEY MADE US FEEL.